 Morocco is an intoxicating fusion of cultures, ancient cities, medieval bazaars, and mountain villages.
 We get to see the impressive Roman ruins of Volubilis, stroll through the streets of the "Blue '' city of Chefchaouen, wander through the medinas of Marrakesh and Fes.
 All while enjoy great company, taste sensations, and exotic accommodations.

 We travel Morocco at a leisurely pace with time to take a mint tea, savour a restaurant, and immerse yourselves in the smell of spices and local pace of life.
-On this OTS adventure we avoid the huge distances and long drives over bumpy dirt roads, required to see the Sahara dunes and desert villages, which make up many itineraries.
+On this OTS adventure we avoid the huge distances and long drives, required to see the Sahara dunes and desert villages, which make up many itineraries.
 We slow it down a little, spending 2-3 nights or more in most places of interest, and on most days, breakfast is something to be enjoyed rather than a rush to get on the road.

 If the sand dunes of the Sahara, a camel ride, a night under the stars etc are a must see for you, then think about arriving a little early and booking a 2-3 night round trip tour into the Sahara from Marrakech.